O Zhang: United Kingdom: London

-Zhang states that after graduating from the Central Academy she, “wanted to go abroad to see the outside world,” so she moved to London to study at the Byam Shaw School of Art and made two new series, Water Moon (2001–02) and Black Hair.
+Zhang says that after graduating from the Central Academy she "wanted to go abroad to see the outside world," so she moved to London to study at the Byam Shaw School of Art and made two new series, Water Moon (2001–02) and Black Hair.
 For Water Moon, Zhang employed the same method used in Masterpieces in my Eyes, however, she projected Ming dynasty erotic paintings, which were outlawed in China, on faceless models.
-For Black Hair, Zhang photographed the wet hair of Asian women arranged in brush-like “strokes” on their backs, mimicking Chinese characters.
-One critic writes of the series, “The hair represents a significant and lasting genetic trait of Asian women and is therefore a symbol of survival, and Chinese writing is still a lasting tradition, yet both are out of context, the writing is not on paper and the woman is in a Western tub”.
+For Black Hair, Zhang photographed the wet hair of Asian women arranged in brush-like "strokes" on their backs, mimicking Chinese characters.
+One critic writes of the series, "The hair represents a significant and lasting genetic trait of Asian women and is therefore a symbol of survival, and Chinese writing is still a lasting tradition, yet both are out of context, the writing is not on paper and the woman is in a Western tub".
 Zhang received her second MA in London at The Royal College of Art where she began to plan her next project that would involve her returning to China, Horizon (2004).

 Major projects

 Horizon

-Zhang's inspiration for Horizon came from the Chinese Cultural Revolution slogan, “rebellion is the rule.”
+Zhang's inspiration for Horizon came from the Cultural Revolution slogan, “rebellion is the rule.”
 Her goal was to produce a series of images that question current assumptions about the primacy of western power.
 The installation consists of a three row grid of photographs: on the top young Chinese girls squat on the hill looking down to the viewer, in the middle row's girls eyes are at the viewer's eye level and in the bottom row the girls are placed in a field of grass and look up to the viewer.
 The positioning of the horizon-line is consistent from photo to photo so that throughout each row the images merge to become one larger landscape.
-London critic JJ Charlesworth writes of the series:
+Critic JJ Charlesworth writes of the series: